Code of Conduct

 • maintain consistent standards of behaviour for all students;

-• demonstrate respect for all students, staff, parents, volunteers, and the members of the school community;
+• demonstrate respect for all students, staff, parent/guardians, volunteers and members of the school community;

 • prepare students for the full responsibilities of citizenship.